-Veteran water polo coach among California boat fire victims
+2 Singaporeans among California boat fire victims

 “She left this world doing something she absolutely loved.
 This was her dream, and she was finally able to fulfill this dream,” her sister said.

-A STATE ENVIRONMETNAL SCIENTIST AND HER PHOTOGRAPHER HUSBAND
+A STATE ENVIRONMENTAL SCIENTIST AND HER PHOTOGRAPHER HUSBAND

 Adrian Dahood-Fritz, 40, and her 40-year-old husband, professional photographer Andrew Fritz, had just moved to California from Texas for Dahood-Fritz’s new job as a senior environmental scientist for California’s Ocean Protection Council under the California Natural Resources Agency.